 Nechama belonged to the Haganah medical service.
 After the UN Resolution to part Palestine, a state of emergency was announced in Jerusalem.
 While she was on vacation visiting her husband she said: “I belong to the Haganah” in the Old City.
 So the day after the UN resolution she takes a bus to Jerusalem.
 Surprisingly, the bus was ambushed by an Arab gang.
 That is to say, she was the very first victim of the War.

-The First Casualty of 1947-1949 Palestine War: The Motives For The Attack
+The Motives For The Attack

 The motives for the attack are not entirely clear.
 According to the Shai Unit of the Haganah, the individual behind the attack was a man named Abu Kishak.
 So we know that this guy was responsible for many other attacks.
 And most of the Shai Unit involved in the case figure it was a retaliation attack for a Lehi operation that during that operation five men were killed.